Iran protests Berlin film award for banned Jafar Panahi

 While he remains at home under house arrest, Panahi has previously described himself as a victim of injustice and an Amnesty International statement published at the time of his conviction said he may be forced to report to prison at any time.

-"Everyone knows that a licence is needed to make films in our country and send them abroad but there are a small number who make films and send them out without a licence.
-This is an offense ... but so far the Islamic Republic has been patient with such behaviour," Shamaqdari said without mentioning Panahi or the film by name, ISNA reported.
+"Everyone knows that a license is needed to make films in our country and send them abroad but there are a small number who make films and send them out without a license.
+This is an offense ... but so far the Islamic Republic has been patient with such behavior," Shamaqdari said without mentioning Panahi or the film by name, ISNA reported.

 A celebrated filmmaker in the West for his portrayals of issues such as women's rights and support for political opposition, Panahi was not able to attend the Berlin festival.